jenkins-x/jx-docs/content/en/docs/create-project/import.md

 ### Importing GitHub projects

-If you wish to import projects from a github organisation you can use:
+If you wish to import projects from a github organization you can use:

 ```sh
 jx import --github --org myname